 What documents are required for the incorporation of a company in Turkey?

-- 2 copies of the identification documents of the firm managers,
+- the notarized copies of the identification papers of the company’s shareholders;

 Other requirements are: